adlnlp/doc_gcn/README.md

 <p align="center"><img src="figures/semantic_syntactic_drawing.png" width="650" /></p>

 ## Classifier
 After get the enhance the feature representations, we feed them into [our model]() for training and testing.
 We also provide an [ipynb notebook](https://colab.research.google.com/drive/1FMSKWDok9eHNZXSkSAMJDpjijUgB-lvj) to show how it works on FUNSD dataset.
+Please refer DocGCN paper to get more detailed description about our classifier.

 ## Evaluation Results
+DocGCN can achieve SoTA performance based on considerable experiments compared with other baselines.

 ## Case Study